 Her motto has always been: “If you can’t do it really well, whatever it may be, then don’t do it.”
 She is proud to say she has never compromised on this.
 Whether working for nothing or a lot, she always gives over 100% to everything she does and has always felt it’s not worth doing unless it can be extraordinary in some way.

-All the above, and much more, has resulted in rooms full of hair photos and priceless background documentation for the creative process, a Helen Oppenheim Hair Library and resource, much of which will become available online in the Helen Oppenheim Hair Fashion Photo Archives.
+All the above, and much more, has resulted in rooms full of hair photos and priceless background documentation for the creative process, a Helen Oppenheim Hair Library and resource, much of which is available online in the Helen Oppenheim Hair Fashion Photo Archives.

 ALL RIGHTS RESERVED © HELEN OPPENHEIM 2012